Niger Tetra Care: The African Red-Eye Tetra Guide

 Tank Mates

 Niger tetras are peaceful despite their size.
-They can be kept in community setups with similarly sized or slightly smaller fish.
-However, their active swimming style means they shouldn’t be housed with shy, slow-moving species that might be stressed by the constant movement.
+They is kept in community setups with similarly sized or slightly smaller fish.
+However, their active swimming style means they shouldn’t be housed with shy, slow-moving species that is stressed by the constant movement.

 Good Tank Mates